City of Binghamton New York

 Pre-Construction Meeting

-The City of Binghamton will ensure a pre-construction meeting is conducted prior to the commencement of construction activities.
-The City of Binghamton will review the MS4's construction oversight program and expectations for compliance with the constructor.
+The City of Binghamton conducts pre-construction meetings prior to the commencement of construction activities.
+During pre-construction meetings, the City reviews the construction oversight program and expectations for compliance with the constructor.

 Construction Site Inspections

-The City of Binghamton will ensure individuals responsible for construction site inspections receive 4 hours of Department-endorsed training in proper erosion and sediment control principles within 3 years of the EDC and every 3 years thereafter.
+The City will annually inspect all sites with construction activity identified in the inventory after the pre-construction meeting, during active construction, or more frequent than annual if deficiencies are noted that require attention.
+Individuals responsible for construction site inspections receive 4 hours of DEC-endorsed training in proper erosion and sediment control principles within 3 years of the EDC and every 3 years thereafter.

 Staff Who Have Completed DEC Approved Four Hour Course & Perform Construction Site Inspections